mcombeau/ft_transcendance/notes.md

 - validation channel name

 - passwords:
-  - chat has password
-  - field popup to enter said password
   - hide password as they are typed
+  - limit number of password retries on join/accept invite

 # Authentication - cookies